Ftkhan717/Coaching-with-Aleem.md/SMART STAR.md

 * Q: What is ASSIST?

+     * The ladder on which we take a step forward to reach to the top.

      * All team members are working on their step to get the project done on time.

      * How each one of you are assisting the track.